beginnershadoop/NetworkWordCount/README.md

 # NetworkWordCount

-Before running NetworkWordCount.scala open new tab on terminal and run:  nc -lk 9999 then run NetworkWordCount.scala
+Before running NetworkWordCount.scala open new tab on terminal and run:  nc -lk 9999 <br>
+then run NetworkWordCount.scala